ivn-srg/inner-flow-server/README.md

 # InnerFlowServer

-💧 A project built with the Vapor web framework.
+This is my API server project on swift built with the Vapor web framework by vibe coding.

 ## Getting Started